tmgthb/Autonomous-Agents/Autonomous_Agents_Resources.md

-**Autonomous Generalist Agent (AGA) perceives, reasons, plans communicates and interacts over time as part of an environments to complete novel objectives.**
+**Autonomous Generalist Agent (AGA) perceives, reasons, hierarchically plans and interacts using language, memories, emotions and tools over time as part of an environments to complete novel objectives.**

 Positive: